westerndevs/western-devs-website/README.md

 ```
 #### Code Syntax Highlighting

-Syntax highlighting is done by the build.
+Syntax highlighting is done by Jekyll using [Pygments](http://pygments.org).
 In order to get syntax highlighting in a section, it needs to be wrapped as follows.
 ```

 {% highlight powershell %}